Ramsey Police Chief Says Protest Leader Was Warned 2X Before Charges, Group Demands Concessions

 Haas, in turn, called the summonses “a clear attempt to intimidate me and silence any person who attempts to hold Ramsey PD accountable for their misconduct,” which he said included singling out the only black member of the group that day.

 “60 days in jail for peacefully marching for 10 minutes on one lane of Main Street.
-That is what Ramsey PD considers ‘justice’,” Haas wrote in a post earlier this week.
+That is what Ramsey PD considers ‘justice’,” he wrote in a post earlier this week.

 Haas and the other young members of the Ramsey Alliance for Social Equity have gathered every Sunday at the borough train station the past several months to advocate social change.